so-groenen/2d_ising_in_rust/README.md

 ### What you can try out:

 * Go to high temperatures, quickly lower the temperature to see clusters forming, and seeing the two spin type "fight".
-* See how even at low temperatures, ie, temperature < 2 (in units of $J/k_B$) the net magnetization (the red line in the plot) takes a lot of time to move, and stays close to zero.
+* See how even at low temperatures, ie, temperature around 0.5 (in units of $J/k_B$) the net magnetization (the red line in the plot) takes a lot of time to move, and stays close to zero.
 * Play around with the external field to stabilize the clusters of your choice & destroy the other ones
-* See how long it takes to get the full screen of one color.
+* See how long it takes to get the full screen of one color, while staying above temp = 0.

 ### Usage (Desktop)
 First git clone it: